FIFA World Cup awards: Unofficial winner (1978)

-Media's selections (1930–1974)
+Contemporary and retrospective selections (1930–1974)

-Authoritative football historian and statistician Ejikeme Ikwunze, popularly called "Mr. Football", published a list of the best players in his book World Cup (1930-2010): A Statistical Summary, and it gained the most attention among experts' selections about the best players until 1978.
-This work is part of the official FIFA library.
-A considerable number of other media agreed with him.

 On 2 August 1950, Dr. Friedebert Becker, the editor-in-chief of Kicker (then Sport-Magazin), chose his best players of the tournament.
 France Football, the sponsor of Golden Ball and Ballon d'Or, selected the best player of the 1966 FIFA World Cup at that time with L'Équipe, and Bobby Charlton became the winner.
 In 1998, the Argentinian newspaper Clarín provided a brief description of each star player dating back to 1930.
 Some are controversial decisions as is the case with retrospective awards.
 The 1998 winner was awarded after the tournament ended.